mrmalekjan/PostWebsite/README.md

 # PostWebsite

-A web application designed to manage and display posts dynamically.
+A web application designed to manage and display posts dynamically based on Flask.

 ## Features